-The macroeconomics theme addresses the issues of macroeconomic fluctuations, macro-finance and development.
+The macroeconomics theme addresses the issues of of stabilisation and structural adjustment.
 It focuses on the determinants of the balance of payments, domestic growth rates, employment level and structure, inflation rates, public sector accounts and external debt.

 Particular attention is devoted to the interaction between exchange rates, interest rates, monetary and fiscal policy instruments and the real world economy.